threelittlemonkeys/rnn-encoder-decoder-pytorch/README.md

 # RNN Encoder-Decoder in PyTorch

-A PyTorch implementation of the RNN Encoder-Decoder for sequence to sequence learning, adapted from [the PyTorch tutorial](http://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).
+A minimal PyTorch implementation of RNN Encoder-Decoder for sequence to sequence learning, adapted from [the PyTorch tutorial](http://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html).

 Supported features:
 - Mini-batch training with CUDA